Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 Parameter
 ~~~~~~~~~

-The parameter consists of a list public keys.
+The parameter consists of a list of public keys.

 It is serialized as: 2 bytes for the number of queries (``n``) and then this number of queries (``queries``).
 A query is serialized as a :ref:`CIS-5-PublicKeyEd25519` (``publicKey``)::